oasp/oasp4js/README.md

 gulp serve
 ```

 The above Gulp's task opens the client part of the application in your default browser and watches for any changes in HTML/JavaScript/CSS files.
-Once you make one, the page is reloaded automatically!
+Once you change one, the page is reloaded automatically!

+ You can sign in using the following credentials: waiter/waiter or cook/cook.